stephband/literal/README.md

 ### data="url"

-The `data` attribute accepts a url to request some JSON:
+The `data` attribute accepts a url to request some JSON.
+The resulting object is available inside the template as `data`:

 ```html
 <template is="literal-template" data="./package.json">